jesmithiv/jesmithiv.github.io/_posts/2016-04-05-software-as-a-perception.md

 title: Software as a perception
 ---

-Like so many other apps-turned-services in the last year, Smile is moving [TextExpander](https://textexpander.com) to a subscription model that will cost $4.95 per month, or a little under $50 per year if paid annually.
+Like so many other apps-turned-services in the last year, Smile is moving [TextExpander](https://textexpander.com) to a subscription model that will cost $4.95 per month, or $45 per year if paid annually.

 [Macstories](https://www.macstories.net/reviews/textexpander-updates-focus-on-new-service/):